 The big difference between migraines and TMJ is that migraines are a vascular problem not a muscle or joint issue.

-Treating TMJ disorder often begins with determining why your jaw is damaged.
+Treating TMD often begins with determining why your jaw is damaged.
 For instance, if your teeth are crooked, then your jaw will respond by shifting as you bite and chew.
-The strain can lead to TMJ disorder, and if crooked teeth are the cause, Dr. Fondriest may recommend orthodontic treatment to restore your smile and align your teeth and bite.
+The strain can lead to TMD, and if crooked teeth are the cause, Dr. Fondriest may recommend orthodontic treatment to restore your smile and align your teeth and bite.
 Some bites may be more complicated to straighten, such as those that occur from a congenital jawbone defect.
 If one side of your jawbone is longer than the other, then your two TMJs will have trouble moving in unison, and the muscles in your jaw will work overtime to compensate.
 In severe cases of TMJ disorder, oral surgery may be required to rebuild your jawbone into a more symmetrical shape.

 Have you been told that you have migraines or TMJ?

 Aside from providing expert cosmetic dentistry services, Dr. James Fondriest has received extensive training from the world renowned L.D.
 Pankey Institute.
-Thi Institute specializes in the study of occlusion (bite) and treatment of TMJ disorders.
-It is considered by many to be the world’s leader in research and treatment of TMJ disorders.
+This Institute specializes in the study of occlusion (bite) and treatment of TM disorders.
+It is considered by many to be the world’s leader in research and treatment of TM disorders.
 Dr. Fondriest is also a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and a caring, compassionate, and knowledgeable staff.
 We proudly serve patients in all surrounding communities in the Chicago Metro area, including the North Shore and Northwest suburbs – but we often see patients from all across the United States.
 To schedule your consultation, go online today or call our office at (847) 234-0517.